russelltsherman/bash-commons/README.md

 Here's an overview of the modules available in `bash-commons`:

+* `array.sh`: Helpers for working with Bash arrays, such as checking if an array contains an element, or joining an array into a string with a delimiter between elements.

 * `log.sh`: A collection of logging helpers that write logs to `stderr` with log levels (INFO, WARN, ERROR) and timestamps.